 Smartphones have become ubiquitous in society.
 You take your phone with you everywhere you go.
-Between texting and Google Maps, you could not make plans with friends, and you would certainly get lost driving.
-With a simple search, you can have answers to anything you want to know.
-Just 100 years ago, our great-grandparents were commuting in horse-drawn carriages, and now, on a daily basis, you carry the entire wealth of the world’s knowledge in the palm of your hand.
+Between texting and Google Maps, you could hardly make plans with friends, and you’d probably even get lost driving.

-Any form of cheating is a violation of your school’s Academic Honesty Policy or Code of Academic Integrity.
+Any form of cheating is almost certainly going to be a violation of your school’s code of conduct or academic honesty policy.

 “Intentionally or knowingly using or attempting to use unauthorized materials, information, or study aids in any academic exercise.”

-This definition encompasses cheating on exams and on assignments where accessing other materials is forbidden by the professor.
-By choosing to violate these policies, you are taking an enormous risk that you will be caught (see below), and the consequences, if you’re caught, can be quite severe.
-Possible sanctions stem from failure of the assignment in question to a recommendation of sanction or expulsion.
-You will also likely have a notation on your transcript that might be permanent, letting future employers know that you are dishonest, and they will doubt your trustworthiness before even meeting you.
+This definition encompasses cheating on exams or assignments where accessing other materials is forbidden by the professor.
+By choosing to violate these policies, you are taking an enormous risk, and if you’re caught, the consequences can be quite severe.

-Whatever the case, this will result in money lost and great disappointment all around.
+Whatever the case, this will result in money lost and great frustration all around.